Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 1. Run `azd env new` to create a new deployment environment.
   1. *NOTE:* Environment name will be the prefix for all of your resources.
 1. Create the FHIR Resource App Registration.
 Use the instructions [here](./ad-apps/fhir-resource-app-registration.md).
 Record the application id and application url for later.
+  1. Make sure to tell azd about this application with `azd env set FhirAudience <FHIR Resource App Audience>`.
 1. Create the Auth Context Frontend App Registration.
 Use the instructions [here](./ad-apps/auth-context-frontend-app-registration.md).
 Record the application id and application url for later.
+  1. Make sure to tell azd about this application with `azd env set ContextAppClientId <context app id>`.
 1. Set your deployment environment configuration.
   ```
   azd env set NAME "Your Name"